-Show & Tell – Social Media-Data in Research Practice (a look back)
+Show & Tell – Social Media-Data in Research Practice (looking back)

 Lecture Series: “Show & Tell – Social Media Data in Research Practice” (online)